 Nowadays, it’s quite challenging to avoid getting sued.
 Everyone gets offended at the slightest things, and you could end up in a courtroom even if your wheel is 1 cm on the crosswalk while someone is on it.

 At the same time, one must also remember that each country and state comes with its laws, meaning that something 100% legal in your hometown could be illegal somewhere else.
-For example, lighting a sky lantern in Portland will get you in court, and only Portland personal injury lawyers could get you out of trouble.
+For example, lighting a sky lantern in Portland will get you in court, and only a Mesa DUI Lawyer could get you out of trouble.

 Therefore, here are some basic/common tips that will help you stay away from the courtroom!